-Juger les crimes contre l’humanité.
-20 ans après le procès Barbie [Judging crimes against humanity.
-20 years after the Barbie trial], Lyon, ENS Éditions, 2009
+Trying for crimes against humanity.
+20 years after the Barbie trial, Lyon, ENS Éditions, 2009

-New jurisdictions were set up in the early 1990s, their competence being limited to a specific conflict.
-These are termed “ad hoc” jurisdictions and they are intended to disappear when the trials are over.
+In the early 1990s, new courts were created, with their jurisdiction being limited to a specific conflict.
+These were the “ad hoc” courts, which disappeared when the trials were over.

-The International Criminal Tribunal for the former Yugoslavia
+International Criminal Tribunal for the former Yugoslavia (ICTY)

 The International Criminal Court

-Reasons of State and the wish to bring morality to public life in the name of universal human values are openly opposed and it is only under constant pressure of civil society that international justice can truly emerge.
+The traditional reason of state and the desire to moralise public life in the name of the universal values of humanity openly clash and it is only under constant pressure from civil society that international justice can truly exist.

-Who is competent in relation to trying perpetrators of crimes against humanity?
+Who is competent to try the perpetrators of crimes against humanity?

-• when crimes have been committed on their territory
+- when the crimes are committed on their territory

-• when crimes have been committed by one of their nationals.
+- when the crimes are committed by one of their citizens.

-States that have integrated these charges into their national law.
+Whereas states that have incorporated these offences into their national law

-• crimes committed on their territory (territorial competence)
+- crimes committed on their territory (territorial jurisdiction)

-• crimes committed by their nationals or against their nationals (active or passive personal competence).
+- crimes committed by or against their nationals (active or passive personal jurisdiction).

-Another form of competence is tending to develop: universal competence.
-This enables a State to prosecute any perpetrator of a crime against humanity arrested on its territory.
-A Belgian law of 1993, amended in 1999 and now repealed, went even further.
-It granted Belgian judges the competence to try any criminal against humanity, if a charge had been lodged in Belgium and even if the person targeted was absent from that country.
+Another jurisdiction that is tending to develop is universal jurisdiction.
+It allows a State to try any perpetrator of crimes against humanity who was arrested on its territory.
+A Belgian law of 1993 that was amended in 1999 and that has now been repealed, was even more bold, as it gave Belgian judges the power to judge any perpetrator of a crime against humanity as soon as a lawsuit was filed in Belgium, even if the person concerned was not present in that country.

-• Augusto Pinochet, arrested in London in 1998 at the request of Spanish authorities
+- Augusto Pinochet, who was arrested in London in 1998 at the request of the Spanish courts.

-• Hissène Habré, prosecuted in Senegal in February 2000 for crimes committed in Chad under his presidency (proceedings underway).
+- Hissène Habré, who was prosecuted in Senegal in February 2000 for crimes committed in Chad under his presidency (ongoing proceedings).

-Under current international law, diplomatic immunity of heads of State and government in office is lifted only before international criminal jurisdictions.
+As international law stands at present, the diplomatic immunity of incumbent Heads of State and Government, is only waived before international criminal courts.